Agrippa Postumus: Early life and family

-Before his brother Gaius left Rome for Asia, Gaius and Lucius were given the authority to consecrate the Temple of Mars Ultor (1 August 2 BC), and they managed the games held to celebrate the Temple's dedication.
-Postumus was still a student, and participated in the Lusus Troiae ("Trojan Games") with the rest of the equestrian youth.
-At these games, according to Cassius Dio, 260 lions were slaughtered in the Circus Maximus, there was gladiatorial combat and a naval battle between the "Persians" and the "Athenians", and 36 crocodiles were slaughtered in the Circus Flaminius.
+Before Gaius left Rome for Asia, Gaius and Lucius had been given the authority to consecrate the Temple of Mars Ultor (1 August 2 BC), and they managed the games that were held to celebrate the Temple's dedication.
+Postumus, still a student, participated in the Lusus Troiae ("Trojan Games") with the rest of the equestrian youth.
+At these games, according to Cassius Dio, 260 lions were slaughtered in the Circus Maximus, there was gladiatorial combat and a naval battle between the "Persians" and the "Athenians" and 36 crocodiles were slaughtered in the Circus Flaminius.

 Adoption

 At first, Augustus opted not to adopt Postumus so that Agrippa would have at least one son to carry on his family name.
 However, the untimely deaths of principes Lucius (d.
 AD 2) and Gaius (d.
-AD 4) forced Augustus to adopt Postumus, his only remaining biological grandson, and Tiberius, Augustus' eldest stepson from his third wife, Livia on 26 June AD 4 to secure the succession.
-He agreed to adopt Tiberius on the condition that Tiberius first adopt Germanicus.
+AD 4) forced Augustus to adopt Postumus, his only remaining biological grandson, and Tiberius, Augustus' eldest stepson from his third wife, Livia, on 26 June AD 4 to secure the succession.
+He agreed to adopt Tiberius if Tiberius first adopted Germanicus.
 Upon his adoption into the Julii Caesares, Postumus assumed the name "Marcus Julius Caesar Agrippa Postumus".
-Following the adoptions of AD 4, in the event of Augustus' death, the title of princeps would pass first to Tiberius and then from Tiberius to Germanicus.
+After the adoptions of AD 4, in the event of Augustus' death, the title of princeps would pass first to Tiberius and then to Germanicus.